HIPPO, Thailand

 Story

-Thailand is one of the countries contributing to half of the world’s ocean plastic.
-Chao Phraya river ranks 1st in the country and 15th globally as the top plastic-emitting river.
-The river transports around 4 million kg of riverine plastic annually, including serious concerns about microplastic pollution in its surface and sediment.
+Thailand is one of top 10 polluters in the world when it comes to ocean plastics.
+The Chao Phraya River ranks 1st in the country, and 15th globally, as a plastic-emitting waterway.
+It transports around 4 million kg of riverine plastic annually, raising serious concerns about microplastic pollution in its surface and sediment.

-While we acknowledge the impact of stopping riverine plastic, we also realise that there are unique complexities and financial costs.
-Hence, we developed the HIPPO (High Impact Plastic Pollution remOval): our automatic, solar-powered, and scalable vessel designed to collect riverine plastic at scale.
+While we acknowledge the impact of stopping riverine plastic, we realise that there are unique complexities and financial costs.
+We developed the HIPPO (High Impact Plastic Pollution remOval) - our automatic, solar-powered, and scalable vessel - to collect riverine plastic at scale.

-This effort further enhances the development of circular solutions from intercepted ocean plastics through to sorting and recycling – hence maintaining the loop.
+This effort further enhances the development of circular solutions, from prevention through to sorting and recycling, hence maintaining a closed-loop.

 How it works